SwarnadeepSeth/CG_IDP/README.md

 2. cd to the directory and run master.py.
 This will generate folders with epsilon values ranging from [0.1, 0.18, 0.2, 0.22, 0.25, 0.3, 0.4] and submit the batch job using the Slurm script.
 3. Finally, to gather the Rg values for different IDPs, run collect_Rg_data.py.
 This will generate subplots with all the Rg values for different epsilon.

-If you have any questions or difficulty running, please contact:
+If you have any questions or difficulty running, please contact: <br>
 Swarnadeep Seth: Swarnadeep.Seth@ucf.edu and <br>
 Aniket Bhattacharya: Aniket.Bhattacharya@ucf.edu